susanna00/shopping-cart/README.md

     TAX_RATE= 0.0875

-+ The email address where you want to receive your receipt, see example below:
++ The email address where you want to receive your receipt, in case you decide to receive your receipt via email.
+See example below:
     RECEIVER_ADDRESS = sr1192@georgetown.edu

 ## Usage